halliwellb/reading-notes/201-notes/class9.md

 ## Learn JS

 1. Events are the systems way of reacting to an initiating action.
-"You did this, therefore I need to do *this*"
+"You did this, therefore I need to do *this*".

+2. When using `addEventListener()` we need to pass two arguments in.
+They are, `click`, which alerts the program that we can to listen to the `click` event, (or another if specified) and a function to call when the `click` (or other) event happens.

 [Homepage](https://halliwellb.github.io/reading-notes/)